Assistant Professor of History

 Modern European Intellectual History; French and German Thought; Political Theology and Philosophical Anthropology; History of Medical Concepts; Film; History of Science

-I teach and write in the field of modern European intellectual history: my research and writing centers on French and German thought, and on the history of scientific and medical concepts.
+I teach and write in the field of modern European intellectual history, with a focus on French and German thought and on the history of medical concepts.

 I have written two books.
-An Atheism that is not Humanist Emerges in French Thought (2010) interprets the history of antihumanism in terms of three parallel transformations—of the notion of the human, of secular humanism, and of atheism—in interwar and postwar France.
+(1) An Atheism that is not Humanist Emerges in French Thought (2010) interprets the history of antihumanism in terms of three parallel transformations—of the notion of the human, of secular humanism, and of atheism—in interwar and postwar France.
 I argue that philosophers like Koyré, Kojève, Levinas, Heidegger, Sartre, Merleau-Ponty, and Hyppolite reacted to the perceived failure of secular humanism to bring about a better world as well as to scientific and political developments ranging from quantum physics to the Moscow trials.
-They gradually articulated a new position: that man should no longer be viewed as the basis for existence, knowledge, and ethics; rather, human nature should be understood as derivative of Being, language, and history.
-Experimente im Individuum: Kurt Goldstein und die Frage des Organismus (2013), co-authored with the medical anthropologist Todd Meyers, concerns the work of the German-Jewish neurologist Kurt Goldstein, particularly his elaboration of a concept of the individual in his neuropsychiatric work on aphasia and brain injury.
-This “individual” was crucial for his arguments on organismic wholeness, tonic musculature, patienthood, and therapy, his experimental practices aiming at a revision of physiology, and his considerable philosophical influence (e.g. on Cassirer, Canguilhem, and Merleau-Ponty).
+They gradually articulated a new position: that man could no longer, nor should he be viewed as the basis for existence, knowledge, and ethics; man was, rather, derivative of Being, language, and history.
+(2) Experimente im Individuum: Kurt Goldstein und die Frage des Organismus (2014), co-authored with Todd Meyers, concerns the work of the German-Jewish neurologist Kurt Goldstein, particularly his elaboration of a concept of the individual starting from his neuropsychiatric work on aphasia and tonic musculature.
+This “individual” patient/organism/human being was crucial for Goldstein’s experimental practices aiming at a revision of physiology, his arguments on brain injury, organismic wholeness, and therapeutics, and his philosophical influence on, among others, Cassirer, Canguilhem, and Merleau-Ponty.

-I have also co-translated two books by the French philosopher and historian of science Georges Canguilhem, and co-edited two collections of essays, one of them a compendium of essays by the biophysicist and philosopher Henri Atlan and one on self-assertion and conflicts over territory and method in the human sciences (particularly in the 19th century).
+I have also co-translated two books by the French philosopher of science Georges Canguilhem, and co-edited four collections of essays, including one from the work of the biophysicist and philosopher Henri Atlan; one on sovereignty perceived through the twin perspectives of aesthetics and global intellectual history; and one on self-assertion and conflicts over territory and method in the human sciences (particularly in the 19th century).
+I also co-edit the Forms of Living series at Fordham University Press.

 I am currently working on three projects.
-The first of these, co-authored with Todd Meyers, and supported by an ACLS Collaborative Research Fellowship (2013-15), is a book-length study in the history of physiology and related disciplines and traces the introduction of organismic balance and disequilibrium that occurred during the period 1910-1930 across a transnational network of scholars (many of whom had little contact with each other).
-We are interested in problems like surgical and wound shock, homeostasis, holism, inner/outer divisions, and especially disequilibrium; in new or renewed concepts ranging from histamine response to prolonged emotional exposure and from self-preservation and “catastrophic reactions” to the “individual” patient; and in figures such as Walter B. Cannon, William Bayliss and Ernest Starling, Kurt Goldstein and Henry Head, W.H.R.
-Rivers, Charles S. Myers, Henry H. Dale, George W. Crile, Fenton B. Turck, Ernest E. Southard, and René Leriche.
+The first, co-authored with Todd Meyers, and supported by an ACLS Collaborative Research Fellowship (2013-15), is a book-length study in the history of physiology and related disciplines, and traces the emphasis of organismic balance and disequilibrium that occurred during the period 1905-1930 across a transnational network of scholars.
+We are interested in problems like wound shock, aphasia, homeostasis, gastroenteric distress, and especially the theorization of disequilibrium and collapse; in new or renewed concepts ranging from histamine response to “catastrophic reaction” to the “individual” patient; and in figures such as William M. Bayliss, Walter B. Cannon, George W. Crile, Henry Dale, Kurt Goldstein, Henry Head, W.H.R.
+Rivers, and E. E. Southard.

 Finally, I have begun research toward a history of conceptions of the “New Man” in nineteenth- and early-twentieth-century Europe.
 This project, supported by an ACLS Ryskamp Fellowship (2013-16) concerns the dream of a transformation of human nature resulting from—but often working against—the advance of modernity; it brings together considerations of different scientific fields (anthropology, psychology, social hygiene, etc), competing figures of authority and power, aesthetic figurations of the motif, and the announcements, ever more frequent after World War I and especially in the National Socialist and Soviet regimes, of the impending or ongoing construction and supposedly redemptive promise of “New Men.”